Lee Brozgol: Notable artworks

 Brozgol’s work incorporates elements of political and social discourse in a manner that examines both individual figures and the collective consciousness of American life.
 While creating the series “Hidden America,” Brozgol utilized his experiences as a social worker.
 The series features a mixed media artwork on paper for each of the fifty states in the United States of America.
 The subject of each work was derived from correspondences between Brozgol and strangers he anonymously connected with by placing personal ads in local and niche periodicals and classifieds.
 Prior to depicting strangers through symbolic portraits, Brozgol completed a series called “Significant Others,” consisting of straightforward portraits of his friends, family, and neighbors.

 Brozgol’s “40 PATRIOTS/countless americans,” continued his exploration into the human psyche and provides a biting critique of political and cultural figures throughout recent United States history.
 This series of work consisted of fifteen flags and forty masks, all depicting politically charged and socially conscious themes.
 The flags re-imagine a new geopolitical landscape, which is inclusive of marginalized groups and identities.
 The masks represent death masks for right-wing figures and ideologies.
 Brozgol explained the significance of this imagery and reference by saying, "Metaphor is my business.
 My choice of the death head to represent right-wing sociopolitical icons is simply my way of saying that I think that their vision for America is archaic, and it has got to go."
 The series became a part of the ongoing culture wars, with conservative and evangelical individuals calling for the work’s censorship and defunding of the National Endowment for the Arts and the nonprofit art venues where the work was exhibited.

-A more recent group of masks, called “Six Chicks and a Dick,” lampoons seven affluent and powerful public figures: Martha Stewart, Kris Jenner, Caitlyn Jenner, Dick Cheney, Sarah Palin, Melania Trump, and Ann Coulter.
+A more recent group of masks, called “Six Chicks and a Dick,” lampoons seven public figures: Martha Stewart, Kris Jenner, Caitlyn Jenner, Dick Cheney, Sarah Palin, Melania Trump, and Ann Coulter.
 Brozgol stated that the project “has to do with a feeling.
 Egocentricity and self importance is a red flag for me.
 There is something enraging about the artificiality that you want to get beyond it.
 So they evoke something in me.”